Rough sex murder defense: History

 defendants from claiming the rough sex defense; he felt that it rewarded perjury.
 In 2014, Denzil Wells II from Toledo, Ohio, pled guilty to reckless homicide and obstructing justice after his girlfriend died in what he claimed was an erotic asphyxiation-related accident, but avoided murder charges.

 The defense was brought to wider public attention by cases such as the killing of Cindy Gladue in Canada in 2011, the killing of Natalie Connolly in the United Kingdom in 2018, and the murder of Grace Millane, a British tourist in New Zealand, in 2018.
 New Zealand Detective Inspector Scott Beard said that he opposes the defense: "I don't believe that rough sex should be a defence ...
 If people are going to use that as a defence, all it's going to do is revictimise the victim and their family."

+The feminist organization We Can't Consent to This reported a 90% increase in the use of rough sex defense in the courtroom since 2010.
+Canadian legal scholar Elaine Craig observed the same phenomenon that the vast majority of reported sexual assault cases in which consensual rough sex is raised have occurred in the past ten years.

 Advocacy group We Can't Consent to This has noted 60 police suspects or defendants in the UK having used the defense from 1972 to 2020, with 45 percent of these defences resulting in a lesser charge, lighter sentence, acquittal, or the case not being pursued.
 According to experts, its use became more frequent during the same period.